scaleway/terraform-provider-scaleway/website/docs/d/account_ssh_key.html.markdown

 ## Attributes Reference

-In addition to all arguments above, the following attributes are exported:
+In addition to all above arguments, the following attributes are exported:

 - `id` - The ID of the server.
 - `public_key` - The ssh public key string